Greater Fort Lauderdale, Florida: More Than You’d Expect From a Meetings Destination

 Throughout Greater Fort Lauderdale, meeting hotels offer a variety of space configurations, a blend of tropical and urban settings and tremendous amenities.
 Many of the area’s perennial favorite hotels, including W Fort Lauderdale and Westin Fort Lauderdale Beach Resort, have undergone renovations in recent years, with significant investments in amenities, exterior spaces, technology and sustainability—to the tune of more than $900 million collectively.

 A huge plus for any meeting or event is easy access, and getting to Greater Fort Lauderdale is a breeze!
-The recently renovated Fort Lauderdale/Hollywood International Airport offers service to more than 165 domestic and international cities.
+The recently renovated Fort Lauderdale/Hollywood International Airport has more than 350 average daily flights, offering non-stop service to more than 85 U.S. cities and more than 62 international destinations in 33 countries.
 South Florida’s Brightline rail service adds to the transportation mix with stops up and down the coast.
-Water taxis allow your guests to enjoy a quick boat ride while easily moving between points along the Intracoastal Waterway.
+Water Taxis allow your guests to enjoy a quick boat ride while easily moving between points along the Intracoastal Waterway.

 When the meetings are over, your guests can experience all that Greater Fort Lauderdale has to offer.
 The Las Olas neighborhood is a popular destination for upscale dining and boutique shopping.
 Enjoy international cuisine, take a culinary tour or shop at Las Olas Boulevard, which has been called “the Rodeo Drive of Fort Lauderdale.”
 Some stores here offer discounts for shoppers showing their convention credentials.